DecodingRaphael/unraphael/docs/steps/clustering.md

 # Clustering Images

-This Streamlit application provides a comprehensive tool for clustering images based on their structural components, focusing on identifying similarities in image characteristics rather than semantic content.
+This page of the application provides a comprehensive tool for clustering images based on their structural components, focusing on identifying similarities in image characteristics rather than semantic content.

 By following the steps described below, you can effectively group your images based on their structural components.
-This clustering can provide valuable insights, such as identifying images created within the same workshop or using the same template, which might not be evident through visual inspection alone.
+This clustering can provide valuable insights, such as identifying images created within the same workshop by having used a template for mechanical reproduction which might not be evident through visual inspection alone.

 # Key Features